 Blockchain as we know it, advocates for a decentralised, trust-less economy where all parties involved don’t have to trust one another to transact.
 Starting in 2008 / 2009, the aim was to create a peer to peer economy and cut out the middle man.
 Since then, we have witnessed the birth of hundreds of applications using the technology in several industries.

 The technology has three main components

 - Consensus algorithms

 All transactions are recorded in a distributed ledger and the parties involved get to keep a copy.
 Consensus algorithms help distributed networks to agree on various issues and smart contracts are programmable accords that are executed without human intervention only when provisions are met.

 What does that mean?

-At the core level, its a group of transactions that are distributed and available for public audit and the ‘proof of stake’.
+At the core level, it’s a group of transactions that are distributed and available for public audit and the ‘proof of stake’.
 Once a transaction is recorded, it can’t be altered or modified.
-This is an essential feature for financial transaction which is what made it become quickly popular over the last decade.
+This is an essential feature for the financial transaction which is what made it become quickly popular over the last decade.
 What we thought was disrupting one industry turns out to be going viral everywhere and today we stand clear on its role in the digital advertising industry in the next few years.

 Ways we predict blockchain will disrupt digital advertising